ShopJimmy/partner-api/invoices.md

 layout: default
 ---

-## API Authentication
+## Authentication

-To retrieve invoices using the Partner API, include the `Authorization` header in your HTTP request.
-The `Authorization` header must contain a Bearer token that you obtained from the [`/token` endpoint](authentication.html).
+Include the `Authorization` header with a bearer token from the [`/token` endpoint](authentication.html) to retrieve invoice summaries.

 ## Usage

-Returns invoices issued for orders placed by your partner account.
-Use the optional `days` query parameter to control the look-back window (defaults to 30 days).
-The invoice summary includes the original order metadata and each invoiced line item.
+The endpoint returns invoices issued for orders placed by your partner account.
+Use the optional `days` query parameter to configure the look-back window (defaults to 30 days).
+Each invoice summary includes originating order details and all invoiced line items.

-### GET Request to retrieve invoices
+### Request
 ```plaintext
 GET /api/partner/v1/invoices?days=30 HTTP/1.1
 Host: base.shopjimmy.com